Patient education: Methicillin-resistant Staphylococcus aureus (MRSA) (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Evaluation and management of suspected methicillin-resistant Staphylococcus aureus skin and soft tissue infections in children
+Suspected Staphylococcus aureus and streptococcal skin and soft tissue infections in children >28 days: Evaluation and management

-Treatment of skin and soft tissue infections due to methicillin-resistant Staphylococcus aureus in adults
+Methicillin-resistant Staphylococcus aureus (MRSA) in adults: Treatment of skin and soft tissue infections

 The following organizations also provide reliable health information.